-Chemical messenger secrted by a ductless gland and has action on a distant target cell.
+Chemical messenger secreted by a ductless gland and has action on a distant target cell.

 Greater than normal amount of pain from a noxious stimulus.
 May be:

-Occurring in the region of tissue damage, e.g. in an inflammed area around a wound.
+Occurring in the region of tissue damage, e.g. in an inflamed area around a wound.